Serapieum-of-alex/Hapi/docs/32Sensitivity_Analysis.rst

 .. _2:
 Define wrapper function and type
 ----------------------------------------

+Define the wrapper function to the OAT method and put the parameters argument at the first position, and then list all the other arguments required for your function

+the following defined function contains two inner function that calculates discharge for lumped HBV model and calculates the RMSE of the calculated discharge.

+the first function `RUN.RunLumped` takes some arguments we need to pass it through the `OAT` method [ConceptualModel,data,p2,init_st,snow,Routing, RoutingFn] with the same order in the defined function "wrapper"

+the second function is RMSE takes the calculated discharge from the first function and measured discharge array

+to define the argument of the "wrapper" function
+1- the random parameters valiable i=of the first function should be the first argument "wrapper(Randpar)" 2- the first function arguments with the same order (except that the parameter argument is taken out and placed at the first potition step-1)
+3- list the argument of the second function with the same order that the second function takes them

 There are two types of wrappers
 - The first one returns one value (performance metric)